Still Alice (soundtrack): Development

-Still Alice featured original score composed by Ilan Eshkeri; he accepted the offer despite his busy schedule, as he could relate to the subject of Alzheimer's disease.
-Eshkeri his friends Mat Whitecross and Tim Wheeler lost their fathers' to Alzheimers' within a span of few months.
+Still Alice features an original score composed by Ilan Eshkeri; he accepted the offer despite his busy schedule, as he could relate to the subject of Alzheimer's disease.
+Eshkeri his friends Mat Whitecross and Tim Wheeler lost their fathers' to Alzheimer's within a span of few months.
 This led him to work on Whitecross' feature film Ashes (2012) and Wheeler's solo album Lost Domain (2014), which came from their experiences, while also collaborated on the Alzheimer's Society charity.
 He considered the subject close to his heart while also having an "incredible cast" and complimented Westmoreland's and Glatzer's "compelling enthusiasm".

 Eshkeri added that the score had an "emotional and intellectual starting point" while composing; he was hesitant to dwell on the intellectual side as it matters if the music connects emotionally and tried to create boundaries and concepts from where to start with.
 He discussed using the piano with the directors as an instrument of the home and it helped to express Alice's family life.
 It was more of a personal instrument for Alice with her complexity and multi-faceted journey, prompted him to express her needs through different instruments.
 Eshkeri discussed with the directors on using a string quartet and recorded it in a way which would feel intimate and allow the audience to completely focus on the individual performance.

 Ultimately, Eshkeri used a string trio as it was difficult to write music for an ensemble.
 Writing in three parts, with only three instruments, each musician has to play a different note from the others to make a complete chord.
 "The challenge of that, the idea that sometimes I might be forced into incomplete harmony where something is missing, to me represented the disease in some way", Eshkeri added while further denoting an aesthetic sense when a group of notes becomes more than the sum of parts make him musically express the emotions he tried to achieve and is the only way is to expand more on the imaginary level as each emotion in the film were extremely complex.